AnyBlok/AnyBlok/doc/basic_usage.rst

 community, that's why we cover tests writing and launching in this "Basic usage" page.

-That being said, such a dynamic framework represent a challenge for tests, because the application constructs, e.g., application Models, must *not* be imported directly.
+That being said, such a dynamic framework represents a challenge for tests, because the application constructs, e.g., application Models, must *not* be imported directly.
 Instead, a proper Registry must be set up one way or another before the test launcher kicks in, and that